-1. biological terminology and advanced concepts in experimental biology
+1. Use biological terminology and advanced concepts and techniques in experimental biology;

-6. hazard recognition and minimisation in safe biological investigation
+5. Demonstrate hazard recognition and minimisation in safe biological investigation;

-9. an ability to efficiently organise and perform experimental procedures including all necessary calculations
+6. Efficiently organise and perform experimental procedures including all necessary calculations;

 - Manipulation of molecular processes